nasa-jpl/open-source-rover/optional_cad_parts/README.md

     * Uses #6 - heat set inserts (short)
   * cap_with_jpl - Motor cap with JPL embossed on the side
   * cap_without_jpl - Motor caps that are pure cylinder
+  * clamping turnbuckle holder with inserts - turnbuckle holder that clamps to the tube - no glue required - uses 4-40 heat-set inserts
+  * clamping turnbuckle holder no inserts - turnbuckle holder that clamps to the tube - no glue required - uses 4-40 nuts instead of inserts
   * div-piv mounting block - Mounting block for the 0.5 in clamping hub to attach the differential pivot on the rocker-bogie arms.
 This piece will help level out the body of the rover instead of it being slanted
     * Uses #6 - heat set inserts (short)
   * head base - Redesign of the LED screen head mount, printed in one single large piece